The most common reasons I abstain from taking a case (which may or may not apply to your case) are the following:

 - Lawyer mistakes too scattered, subjective, or minor.
 In general it is better to present a case involving one big mistake (or a small number of big mistakes), than a long list of smaller errors.
 For instance, one important time limitations that is blown usually makes a more attractive case than a series of arguably bad judgment calls relating to litigation tactics.

-- Too difficult and/or time-consuming to extract clear information from the client or client representative relating to the issues listed above.
+- Lack of clear information from the client or client representative relating to the issues listed above.

 - Too many allegedly negligent lawyers.
 Whether true/fair or not, this can lead to the perception on the part of the judge and jury that the client is difficult or conspiracy-minded.
 Also, going after multiple law firms increases the number of battle fronts, and the defense resources marshalled toward defeating the plaintiff.